COVID-19’s Unequal Consequences

 Housing: People of color are more likely than white Americans to live in densely populated areas, partly due to a discriminatory federal housing policy known as redlining.
 From the 1930s to 1960s, redlining deemed Black and other minority neighborhoods “hazardous” for investors, resulting in deliberate underdevelopment and underinvestment in those communities.
 This discrimination allowed many white Americans to move into more affluent suburbs while excluding people of color.

 Today, the legacy of redlining can still be seen in how COVID-19 has torn through minority neighborhoods.
 These communities face a host of challenges, including crowded living conditions, higher rates of air pollution, and fewer grocery stores with healthy food options.
-These and other such factors contribute to Black and Hispanic/Latinx Americans facing higher rates of high blood pressure, obesity, and diabetes—which can make COVID-19 even more dangerous.
+These and other such factors contribute to Black and Hispanic/Latino Americans facing higher rates of high blood pressure, obesity, and diabetes—which can make COVID-19 even more dangerous.
 About 90 percent of people hospitalized with coronavirus in March had one of these or similar preexisting conditions.

 Homeownership is one of the most important mechanisms for accumulating wealth, but the legacy of redlining has contributed to a lasting devaluation of Black-owned property.
 In fact, homes in mostly Black neighborhoods were valued 23 percent lower than homes in neighborhoods with few Black residents in 2018.

-With less accumulated wealth and higher rates of wage and job loss due to COVID-19, Black and Hispanic/Latinx Americans are particularly economically vulnerable in the pandemic.
+With less accumulated wealth and higher rates of wage and job loss due to COVID-19, Black and Hispanic/Latino Americans are particularly economically vulnerable in the pandemic.
 In April 2020, they were less likely than their white counterparts to have enough financial savings to cover emergency expenses.

 Occupation: COVID-19 split the American workforce in two.
 Some jobs allowed employees to work from home, while others required staff—deemed essential workers—to continue coming in person.
-Black and Hispanic/Latinx Americans are disproportionately represented across several frontline industries, including public transit and building cleaning services, in which they risk exposure to COVID-19.
-At the same time, Black and Hispanic/Latinx workers have also been more vulnerable to layoffs during the pandemic.
+Black and Hispanic/Latino Americans are disproportionately represented across several frontline industries, including public transit and building cleaning services, in which they risk exposure to COVID-19.
+At the same time, Black and Hispanic/Latino workers have also been more vulnerable to layoffs during the pandemic.

 This dual employment crisis—higher rates of exposure to COVID-19 and greater vulnerability to layoffs—compounds existing wage inequities for Black and Hispanic/Latinx Americans.
-Even in comparable positions, Black and Hispanic/Latinx Americans earn less than white employees.
+Even in comparable positions, Black and Hispanic/Latino Americans earn less than white employees.
 Those disparities are even starker when factoring in gender: Black and Hispanic/Latinx women make about 64 cents to every dollar white men make.
 They also faced the two highest unemployment rates in the country in May in what some analysts have called a “shecession,” for the gendered split in joblessness.

 Furthermore, employment opportunities are often related to educational attainment.
 About half of Americans with college degrees can do their jobs from home during the pandemic, compared to just 4 percent of those who did not graduate from high school.
 Systemic racism has limited minority educational attainment for generations.
 Students of color are more likely than white students to attend overcrowded and underfunded K–12 schools and to face difficulties paying for college.
-Disparities like these mean Black and Hispanic/Latinx adults are significantly less likely to hold bachelor’s degrees than their white counterparts.
+Disparities like these mean Black and Hispanic/Latino adults are significantly less likely to hold bachelor’s degrees than their white counterparts.

-Health Care: Black and Hispanic/Latinx Americans experienced discrimination and received lower-quality health care well before COVID-19.
+Health Care: Black and Hispanic/Latino Americans experienced discrimination and received lower-quality health care well before COVID-19.
 The United States has a long history of conducting medical experiments on people of color, contributing to a deep legacy of distrust among these communities toward the medical establishment.
 Today, those Americans still struggle to access culturally competent care in their native languages at often under-resourced hospitals.
 Discrimination remains a dangerous barrier to care; one 2017 study showed that doctors’ bias toward white patients led to increased odds they received treatment for heart attacks compared to Black patients.
 A similar pattern has emerged around access to coronavirus testing, which media reports suggest is more available in whiter neighborhoods.
 And in New York City, hospital patients in some lower-income neighborhoods—often minority and immigrant communities—faced fatality rates ten times higher than those in the city’s wealthiest neighborhoods during the worst months of the pandemic.

 Challenges of the Past, Challenges of the Future

 COVID-19 is not a “great equalizer.”
 Its disproportionate health and economic effects on minority communities have had devastating consequences.
-By June 2020, nearly one-third of Black Americans and 17 percent of Hispanic/Latinx Americans knew someone who had died of the virus, compared to less than one in ten white Americans.
+By June 2020, nearly one-third of Black Americans and 17 percent of Hispanic/Latino Americans knew someone who had died of the virus, compared to less than one in ten white Americans.

 This crisis is also particularly severe among indigenous communities, in which mortality rates were 3.5 times higher than for white Americans across nearly two dozen states as of July 2020.
-Over a year later, American Indian and Alaska Native persons continued to face the highest risk of dying from COVID-19.

 Systemic racism reinforced through the centuries has brought the United States to a moment in which communities of color are doubly challenged by a deadly virus that has robbed many of both their health and employment.